mbintz/mbintz.github.io/about.md

     A theoretical physicist, now doing my PhD at Harvard University, advised by <a href="https://yao.physics.harvard.edu/">Norman Yao</a>.
     </p>
     <p>
-    I am designing ways to build unusual magnets atom-by-atom, in collaboration with <a href="https://atom-tweezers-io.org/">Antoine Browaeys’ group</a> at Université Paris-Saclay.
+    I have been designing ways to build unusual magnets atom-by-atom, in collaboration with <a href="https://atom-tweezers-io.org/">Antoine Browaeys’ group</a> at Université Paris-Saclay.
     </p>
     <div style="clear: both"></div>
   </div>